$51,552 raised at Kickstarter!!!

 At his death, Chapin was called a virtuoso, "full of incredible energy, experimenting and pushing the envelope all of the time, never letting up."

-EMMY Award-winning documentary filmmaker Stephanie J. Castillo is making NIGHT BIRD SONG: THE THOMAS CHAPIN STORY to reveal to the world this important voice for jazz missed in the 21st century that continues to exhilarate and inform the music for generations to come.
+EMMY Award-winning documentary filmmaker Stephanie J. Castillo's NIGHT BIRD SONG: THE THOMAS CHAPIN STORY is done and will now reveal to the world this important voice for jazz missed in the 21st century, a voice that will continues to exhilarate and inform the music for generations to come.

 This is Castillo's 10th documentary.